Here's a few of the frequently asked questions we get from our guests:

 Our bar is unlimited, meaning we will constantly keep it (and all other provisions) topped up over the course of your stay – so never fear, you’ll never run out!

 And the best thing is that there is absolutely no charge for any of this!

 How can we pay?

 Simple.
 Just let us have your credit card details to reserve your dates and then pay the balance in cash on arrival.
 If you wish to prepay we can supply our English bank details for direct payment.
-We accept credit cards with a 2% surcharge (That’s what they charge us!)
+Also via Paypal and Revolut.